iperezluis/token-register/README.md

   JWT_KEY= "YOUR PRIVATE KEY"
 ```

-- The code example:
+  <h2>The code example:</h2>
-  Is necesary to introduce two params in the token function "uid" and "expireIn"
+  - Is necesary to introduce two params in the token function "uid" and "expireIn"

 - expireIn: Expiration time for token
 - uid: id or variable that you wants to encrypt